jimmymathews/pwh/readme.md

 * *letter min* (number or blank)
 Ensures a minimum number of letter characters in the final output.

+* *numeral min* (number or blank)
+Ensures a minimum number of numerals in the final output.

 * *capital min* (number or blank)
 Ensures a minimum number of capital letter characters in the final output.